122 mm howitzer M1938 (M-30): Red Army

 By 1 June 1941 1,667 M-30s were in service, comprising only a fraction of the RKKA divisional howitzers.
 As the war progressed, their share grew rapidly due to mass production and because many older guns were lost in combat in 1941–42.

 M-30 howitzers were primarily employed for indirect fire against enemy personnel.
 They were also used against field fortifications, for clearing minefields and for breaching barbed wire.
 Their HE-fragmentation shells presented a danger to armoured vehicles.
 Fragments created by the explosion could penetrate up to 20 mm of armour, – enough against thinly armoured vehicles.
 The shells could also damage chassis, sights or other elements of heavier armoured vehicles.

 For self-defense against enemy tanks a HEAT shell was developed in 1943.
 Before 1943, crews were required to rely on the high-explosive action of their regular ammunition, with some degree of success.
 According to a German report from 1943, even a Tiger was once heavily damaged by SU-122 assault guns firing high-explosive shells.

 M-30 howitzers were towed by a variety of means, from horses, oxen and both Soviet and American-produced Lend-Lease trucks (such as the Dodge WC series and Studebaker US6s) and STZ-5 and Ya-12 purpose-built artillery tractors.
 When necessary, the gun could be manhandled by its artillery crew.

 In 1944, the Artillery Regiment of a typical Russian Rifle Division was armed with 36 122mm Howitzers, along with 72 76.2mm ZiS-3 field guns.

 The gun was eventually replaced by the 122-mm howitzer D-30 after the latter was adopted for service in 1960.
 A small number of operational M-30 howitzers are still present in Russian Army ordnance depots.
 They are being gradually withdrawn from reserve.
 M-30s featured in many Soviet movies used for novice artillery crew training.
 These movies were made in the 1960s when more modern D-30 howitzers were becoming available, however the M-30 was considered by authorities as much more suitable for training purposes.
 The movies are still in use despite the absence of M-30 howitzers even in practice exercises.

+Russia

+In August 2024, Russian personnel released video footage of combat use of the M-30 by the Russian Armed Forces during the Russian invasion of Ukraine.